Firedrake/discourse-dice-roller/README.md

 - R - Red, challenge die
 - W - White, force die

+Also `[totd X]`, for _Doctor Who: Time of the Daleks_.
+X is the colours of dice (B black, G green, U blue, R red), with multipliers as
+above: B4GU2 is four black, one green, two blue.

-Also `[battle X]`, Memoir '44 battle dice.
+Also `[battle X]`, _Memoir '44_ battle dice.
 X is the number of dice to roll.

 More generally for dice pools: `[pool XdY]` (roll X dice each numbered from 1 to Y, collate the results)